alistairrutherford/tonome/README.md

 Matrix-player style instrument.
 Transmits tone-matrix scale notes on four different panels using OSC (Open Sound Control)

-This was written using LinGDX and my own extension library.
+This was written using LibGDX and my own extension library.
 It targets the desktop and Android.

 Menu
 -----